pianobooster/website-source/faq.md

 After connecting the MIDI keyboard open the Piano Booster MIDI setup menu and then select the MIDI input interface that matches your keyboard.

+## Something's wrong, I have tried uninstalling and reinstalling!
+Try deleting the config file called 'Piano Booster.ini'.
+On windows it is in `\Users\<your user name>\AppData\Roaming\PianoBooster\Piano Booster.ini`
+and Linux and macOS it is in `~/.config/PianoBooster/Piano Booster.ini`

 ## Will Piano Booster work with a real piano?
 No, it will only work with a MIDI piano keyboard.
 As this is technically very difficult there are no plans to add this feature.